 Alternatively, in the study of hypothetical population outcomes not limited to a specific point in time, analysts may be less interested in specific characteristics from the finite population (and time period) from which the sample was drawn, than they are in hypothetical characteristics of a conceptual "superpopulation" from which any particular finite population in a given year might have been drawn.
 According to this superpopulation model, the nationwide population in a given year is only a snapshot in time of the possible interrelationships among hospital, market, and discharge characteristics.
 In a given year, all possible interactions between such characteristics may not have been observed, but analysts may wish to predict or simulate interrelationships that may occur in the future.

 The hospital weights will be useful for producing hospital-level statistics for analyses that use the hospital as the unit of analysis, and the discharge weights will be useful for producing discharge-level statistics for analyses that use the discharge as the unit of analysis.
-These would be used to weight the sample data in estimating population statistics.
+The discharge weights would be used to weight the sample data in estimating population statistics.

 The NIS database includes a Hospital Weights file with variables required by these programs to calculate finite population statistics.
-In addition to the sample weights described earlier, hospital identifiers (PSUs), stratification variables, and stratum-specific totals for the numbers of discharges and hospitals are included so that finite-population corrections (FPCs) can be applied to variance estimates.
+In addition to the sample weights described earlier, hospital identifiers (Primary Sampling Units or PSUs), stratification variables, and stratum-specific totals for the numbers of discharges and hospitals are included so that finite-population corrections (FPCs) can be applied to variance estimates.

 Finally, it should be noted that a large array of hospital-level variables are available for the entire universe of hospitals, including those outside the sampling frame.
 For instance, the variables from the AHA surveys and from the Medicare Cost Reports are available for nearly all hospitals.
 To the extent that hospital-level outcomes correlate with these variables, they may be used to sharpen regional and nationwide estimates.

-As a simple example, each hospital's number of C-sections would be correlated with their total number of deliveries.
-The number of C-sections must be obtained from discharge data, but the number of deliveries is available from AHA data.
-Thus, if a regression can be fit predicting C-sections from deliveries based on the NIS data, that regression can then be used to obtain hospital-specific estimates of the number of C-sections for all hospitals in the universe.
+As a simple example, each hospital's number of cesarean sections would be correlated with their total number of deliveries.
+The number of cesarean sections must be obtained from discharge data, but the number of deliveries is available from AHA data.
+Thus, if a regression can be fit predicting cesarean sections from deliveries based on the NIS data, that regression can then be used to obtain hospital-specific estimates of the number of cesarean sections for all hospitals in the universe.